-- Preview Email Newsletter

 Every pound sterling1 spent running De Montfort University Leicester (DMU) generates nearly pound sterling9 in economic and social value, a new report reveals today.

-Analysts at Hatch Associates looked at the economic and social impact of DMU's students, graduates, staff, research and innovation over a 12- month period to p more PR
+Analysts at Hatch Associates looked at the economic and social impact of DMU's students, graduates, staff, research and innovation over a 12- month period to produce the detailed report.

 Heidelberg University: Jan Lohmann Receives Lautenschlager Research Prize (10)